 An Important Gift

 Sabadei is a 16-year-old girl in Kenya.
+In the picture above, an FH staff member Wario presents Sabadei and her friend Lkisomai with their first Bibles.
 She started participating in a Bible study when she joined the school in 2008.
 She is now one of the most active members of the Bible club.
-(You can read more about our discipleship programs here.)
+(You can read more about Lkisomai’s story here.)

 Sabadei always enjoyed the scripture reading in class, but the love for the Bible grew once she finally received her own.